-A department head may change the work schedule of an employee who performed work on an oncall basis so no overtime or compensatory time is accrued for the pay period.
+A department head may change the work schedule of an employee who performed work on an on-REVISED 09/06/2022 21 call basis so no overtime or compensatory time is accrued for the pay period.
 Refusal by an employee to perform work after he or she is placed on-call is grounds for disciplinary action, up to and including termination.
 This is a formal condition of employment with Cameron County.